Home » GI Bill » Pittsburgh, PA BAH Rates, Housing, Education, & Cost of Living

 • Take a ride on the Duquesne Incline to the top of Mount Washington to get a bird’s eye view of the Pittsburgh skyline that is famously abundant with bridges.

 • Stop and smell the roses at Phipps Conservatory & Botanical Gardens.
-This horticulture hub of Pittsburgh has family friendly activities, beautiful gardens, and a spectacular collection of green rooms.
+This horticultural hub of Pittsburgh offers family-friendly activities, beautiful gardens, and a spectacular collection of greenhouses.

 • Partake in the quintessential American pastime by catching a baseball game at PNC Park.